MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-protocol-configuration-operations--pco-.md

 ## Resetting the modem based on PCO values

-Based on a requirement from VZW, the modem will be reset in the following scenarios:
+Based on PCO values received from the network, the modem will be reset in the following scenarios:

 1. The user completed self-activation after receiving PCO = 5 from the network.
 A new PCO value (3, 0 or anything Mobile Operator App can recognize) will be sent to the OS and the OS will pass it to Mobile Operator App.
 2. The user added more credit to his or her account after receiving PCO = 3.
 A new PCO value (0, or anything Mobile Operator App can recognize) will be sent to the OS and the OS will pass it to Mobile Operator App.